oVirt/ovirt-site/source/api/detailedhostnetworkingapi.html.md

 #### Updated commands

-*   **SetupNetworksCommand** - In case 'checkConnnectivity' is set, compensation for network attachments should be triggered in case of a failure.
-If 'checkConnnectivity' is unset, no compensation is required for network attachments.
+*   **SetupNetworksCommand** - In case of a failure, if 'checkConnnectivity' is set, compensation for network attachments should be triggered.
+If 'checkConnnectivity' is unset, no compensation is required for the network attachments.

 <!-- -->